 4. Charges and Expenses

 4.2.
-The time we spend will include (but not be limited to) the following types of activities: meetings with you, members of your staff, experts and others if necessary; drafting documents; attending court; considering, preparing and working on various documents; correspondence; time spent travelling in relation to the matter and making and receiving telephone calls.
+The time we spend will include (but not be limited to) the following types of activities: meetings with you, members of your staff, experts, and others if necessary; drafting documents; attending court; considering, preparing, and working on various documents; correspondence; time spent traveling in relation to the matter and making and receiving telephone calls.
 Our rates may be adjusted upwards if, for example, the matter becomes more complex than expected or has to be carried out in an emergency or outside of usual office hours.

 4.3.
 Where fixed fees are agreed, we can charge for work carried out and expenses incurred up to the limit without us needing to refer to you for approval to carry out the work.
 If it appears that the time spent on the matter exceeds or will exceed the fixed fees agreed, we will normally inform you and reserve the right to charge additional fees for the work done.